 Installing Docker Compose

 While installing applications in containers with simple commands is already easy enough, it still requires memorizing those commands and their parameters.
-Docker-compose allows combining the install process for multiple containers.
+Docker-compose allows combining the installation process for multiple containers.
 Install the additional components for Docker using the procedure below.

 First, temporarily switch to your root account.